 Outside of her role with EAW, she teaches sexuality and gender courses in Temple University’s Sociology Department.
-She is also organizing the first-ever regional Men & #metoo Conference, in partnership with Philadelphia’s Men’s Center for Growth and Change.
+In the Fall of 2019, she organized the first-ever regional Men & #metoo Conference, in partnership with Philadelphia’s Men’s Center for Growth and Change.

 For more about Dr. Jenn: https://www.linkedin.com/in/jennpollittphd/.

-L'Oréal is an educator, clinical social worker, activist, community connector, and PhD candidate in human sexuality studies.
-She holds 15+ years experience in the industries of education, health & human services, nightlife/restaurant hospitality, public administration, and entertainment media & communications.
+L'Oréal is an educator, clinical social worker, community connector, and activist.
+She holds 15+ years experience in the industries of community health and wellness, training/education, social activism, nightlife/restaurant hospitality, public affairs, communications, and entertainment media

 She is an alumna of Widener University where she completed a M.Ed./MSW program in Human Sexuality Studies and Clinical Social Work.
-She also holds a BS in Communication with a concentration in Media Studies from Kennesaw State University.
+She also holds a BS in Communication and Media Studies from Kennesaw State University.

 For more about L'Oréal: https://www.linkedin.com/in/lorealm/.